 The Brave and the Bold itself, which launched in 1955 as an anthology of adventure strips set in bygone days, transitioned in 1959 to a tryout vehicle for new features, began teaming up various established characters in 1963, and come 1968 was exclusively co-starring Batman with different partners every issue, finally ending its initial run in 1983.

 Despite what the cover below right says, Batman and Flash had met before, although this was their first outing purely as a duo.
-They were charter members of the Justice League of America, which debuted in B&B #28, dated February-March 1960, during the title's showcase phase — right after three issues introducing the original Suicide Squad, whose later iterations as a cadre of super-criminals redirected for covert use by the government are the basis of the covert group seen on Arrow run by ARGUS and of a 2016 movie in DC's cinematic slate.
+They were charter members of the Justice League of America, which debuted in B&B #28, dated February-March 1960, during the title's showcase phase — right after three issues introducing the original Suicide Squad, whose later iterations as a cadre of super-criminals redirected for impossible missions by the government are the basis of the covert group seen on Arrow run by ARGUS and of a 2016 movie in DC's cinematic slate.
 Green Arrow didn't join the JLA until Justice League of America #4, dated April 1961, whereas the comparative newbie known as the Manhunter from Mars, pictured with Ollie above and Barry below, was one of the ensemble's founders along with Superman, Batman, Flash, Green Lantern, Aquaman, and Wonder Woman.